DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 #####HTML5
 The most recent version of the HTML format.
 HTML5 adds various new features, notably support for the multimedia (audio and video) capabilities of the World Wide Web.
 Through the adoption of HTML5, web designers hope to render obsolete the use of browser plug-ins for interactive multimedia websites.

-#####HTTP (Hypertext Transfer Protocol)
-The network protocol (or transport code) used on the World Wide Web for transmitting and receiving web pages.
-A user accessing a website typically requests HTML pages; the web browser software sends this request via HTTP to the web server hosting the page, after which the web server sends the page via HTTP to the web browser.

 #####Hybrid Publishing
 Hybrid publishing, also known as multi-channel publishing, means the publishing of a single publication in several different print and electronic media, preferably with a workflow that minimizes the effort of customizing the publication for each medium.